Debunking Neuromyths: Eight Common Brain Myths Set Straight

 2. Brain development has finished by the time children reach puberty.

 3. Learning is due to the addition of new cells to the brain.

 FALSE.
 Learning arises from changes in the connections between brain cells.

 4. A common sign of dyslexia is seeing letters backward.

 FALSE.
 People with dyslexia have a specific difficulty with decoding written words.
-For most individuals with dyslexia, this decoding difficulty relates to the mapping of sounds to letters, rather than the visual appearance of the words.
-Although some individuals with dyslexia may reverse letters when reading and spelling, it is not a very common occurrence and there are many individuals with dyslexia who do not make such reversals (click this link for more info).
+For most individuals with dyslexia, this difficulty relates to the mapping of sounds to letters, rather than the visual appearance of words.
+Although some individuals with dyslexia may reverse letters when reading and spelling, it is not a very common occurrence and many individuals with dyslexia do not make such reversals.
+(Click here for more.)

-5. Mental capacity is hereditary and cannot be changed by the environment or experience.
+5. Mental capacity is hereditary and cannot be changed by environment or experience.

 FALSE.
 Mental abilities do have a genetic component, but they are also heavily influenced by environmental factors, and rely on adequate experience in order to develop.

 6. We only use 10 percent of our brain.

 FALSE.
 A healthy person uses 100 percent of his or her brain.